ucan-wg/awake/README.md

 * [ ] Requestor specify purpose of request
 * [ ] Add subsection about session key to intro
 * [ ] Case insensitivity worth it?

-TODO address the following directly
-From Cloudflare article on mTLS: https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/

-    On-path attacks: On-path attackers place themselves between a client and a server and intercept or modify communications between the two.
-When mTLS is used, on-path attackers cannot authenticate to either the client or the server, making this attack almost impossible to carry out.
-    Spoofing attacks: Attackers can attempt to "spoof" (imitate) a web server to a user, or vice versa.
-Spoofing attacks are far more difficult when both sides have to authenticate with TLS certificates.
-    Credential stuffing: Attackers use leaked sets of credentials from a data breach to try to log in as a legitimate user.
-Without a legitimately issued TLS certificate, credential stuffing attacks cannot be successful against organizations that use mTLS.
-    Brute force attacks: Typically carried out with bots, a brute force attack is when an attacker uses rapid trial and error to guess a user's password. mTLS ensures that a password is not enough to gain access to an organization's network.
-(Rate limiting is another way to deal with this type of bot attack.)
-    Phishing attacks: The goal of a phishing attack is often to steal user credentials, then use those credentials to compromise a network or an application.
-Even if a user falls for such an attack, the attacker still needs a TLS certificate and a corresponding private key in order to use those credentials.
-    Malicious API requests: When used for API security, mTLS ensures that API requests come from legitimate, authenticated users only.
-This stops attackers from sending malicious API requests that aim to exploit a vulnerability or subvert the way the API is supposed to function.